Kaduna North

 Kaduna North, often referred to as the pioneer local government, is a Local Government Area in Kaduna State, Nigeria.
 It is the capital of Kaduna State and its headquarters are in the town of Doka.
+Its postal code is 800.
 It has an area of 70.2 km2.

 History

-Kaduna North is the oldest local government in the state.
-Its headquarters is in Doka.
+Kaduna North is one of the oldest local government in the state.
+Its secretariat is located at Magajin Gari, Doka.

 Demographics

-Kaduna North is located between latitudes 10 35 North and Longitudes 7 25 East.
-It is bordered by Igabi local government to the North and West, and Southwest, by Kaduna South, Chikun local government to the east.
-It has an area of 72 km^{2} and density of 5, 883.1 inh./km^{2}.
+Kaduna North is located between latitudes 10:35 North and Longitudes 7:25 East.
+It is bordered by Igabi local government to the North and West, and Southwest, by Kaduna South local government, Chikun local government to the east.
+It has an area of about 72 km^{2} and density of 5, 883.1 inh./km^{2}.
 The population of Kaduna north is at 423,580 as of 2006 Nigeria population census.